-Certain individual health insurance companies require pre-authorization for coverage of routine care patient care costs for certain clinical trials.
-The Connecticut Legislation Public Act 11-172 and individual carrier’s policies (Carrier correspondences regarding Public ACT 11-172) provide guidelines for obtaining pre-authorization.
+Based on the Connecticut Legislation Public Act 11-172 certain individual health insurance companies require pre-authorization for coverage of routine care patient care costs for certain clinical trials.
+The individual carrier’s policies provide guidelines for obtaining pre-authorization.

 For more information on Medicare coverage and the Clinical Trials Final National Coverage Decision NCD, please visit the U.S. Department of Health & Human Services CMS Medicare Coverage Database.